-In a world where beautiful design matters, how your website looks is very important to the success of your business.
-Your website is probably the first thing that a visitor sees and this can affect their decision to use your services.
+In a world where looks matter, the design of your web site can contribute significantly to your business success.
+Your website may be the first thing that a visitor sees and this could affect their purchasing decision.

-Now, put yourself in your visitor’s position.
+Now, put yourself in your prospect’s position.
 How does your web presence appear to other people?
-Does it invite them to draw closer and explore things further, or does it make them hesitant and unsure about what to do next?
+Does your site invite people to come and explore things further, or does it make them confused and unsure about what to do next?

-- Color – Bad color schemes can impact on your results.
-This also applies to text and background color.
-There are ways to select web colors correctly and even safe web color palettes to ensure that the colors you select will display correctly across different mediums.
-If in doubt, seek the services of a web design professional.
+- Color – Unattractive color schemes affect your site’s results.
+This also applies to the use of text and background color.
+There are ways to choose web colors correctly and even safe web color palettes you can use to ensure that the color schemes you choose will display correctly across various web formats.
+If in doubt, seek the services of a professional web designer.

-- Design Elements – Web pages that contain visually unattractive, outdated and just plain old ugly images can result in users quickly losing interest in away from your site.
-Visitors can also be affected by design inconsistencies and excessive use of design elements.
+- Design Elements – Web pages that contain aesthetically unattractive, outdated or just plain ugly graphics can easily result in visitors quickly losing interest in away from your website.
+Visitors can also be affected by subtle inconsistencies in the design elements and overpowering use of design elements.

-- Layout – The way you lay out your pages can impact the way users interact with your site.
-Layout considerations also include how your navigational items, links, and other useful objects.
+- Layout – How you lay out your content can impact how users navigate around your site.
+Layout considerations also include where your navigation items, links, and other useful objects.

-- Responsiveness – Since websites are now accessed through a range of devices with different-sized screens, it’s vitally important that your website’s design be responsive.
-If your web pages do not display well on all devices, browsers, and platforms, you will lose business opportunities.
+- Responsiveness – Since online information is now accessed by various devices with different-sized screens, it’s important that your web design be fully responsive.
+If your web pages do not resize automatically to work across all devices, browsers, and platforms, you will lose business opportunities.

-- Frequent errors – A huge turn-off for visitors is landing on a page where hyperlinks don’t work, videos don’t play and graphics are missing.
-Subpar functionality is not acceptable, especially if you are trying to come across as a professional.
-Your digital presence is a reflection of your organization.
-It’s important to ensure that all your hyperlinks, videos, and images are working all the time.
-In some cases, problems are related to things like your web hosting, or you may not even be aware of it, but it’s important to ensure that remain proactive and that you attend to all problems as soon as possible.
+- Frequent site errors – A huge turn-off for visitors is landing on a website where hyperlinks don’t work, videos can’t play and images aren’t displaying.
+Subpar functionality is no longer acceptable in a website, especially if your aim is to come across as a professional.
+Your web presence is a reflection of your organization.
+It’s vitally important therefore, to ensure that all your hyperlinks, videos, and graphics are working at all times.
+In some cases, these problems could be caused by external factors like your web hosting, or you may not even be aware of it, but it’s important to make sure that remain proactive and that you attend to problems as soon as possible.

-- Feature limitations – If your website provides visitors certain functionalities, then make sure that these features are not limited.
-For example, if you intend to sell products online, make sure that you provide customers with full e-commerce functionality that allow them to select and add items to a cart, apply discount coupons, complete purchases with credit cards or PayPal, receive notifications, receipts, and email confirmations, etc.
+- Feature limitations – If your site provides users specific functionality, then make sure that these features are not limited.
+For example, if you want to sell products on your site, make sure that you provide customers with full e-commerce features that allow them to choose and add products to a shopping cart, use discounts, pay using a credit card or PayPal, receive notifications, invoices, and confirmations, etc.

 Poor User Experience

-A poor user experience can leave a bad taste in users mouths and lead to sharing their disappointment in social sites, forums, review sites, comments, etc ….
+A bad user experience can leave a bad taste in people’s mouths and lead them to share their frustrations in social networks, forums, review sites, comments, etc ….

-Some of the most common problems that can cause a poor user experience include the following:
+Common issues that can create a poor user experience include the following:

-- Ease Of Use – Your website needs to be easy to use and effortless to navigate.
-Your product information should not be hard to find.
-Your prospective clients want user-friendly features and they want to find what they are looking for as quickly and as effortlessly as possible.
-Make your content searchable and if you plan to add downloadable information to your site (e.g. presentation slides), make sure that users are given instructions on how to download and access your information.
+- Ease Of Use – Your website needs to be easy to use and intuitive to navigate.
+Your product information should not be kept in obscure corners.
+Your customers want user-friendly features and they want to find things as quickly and as effortlessly as possible.
+Make your content searchable and if you plan to add downloadable files to your site (e.g. presentation slides), make sure that users are given instructions on how to download and access your files.

-- Organized – If your site content isn’t cleanly organized and user-friendly, you run the risk of losing not only potential buyers but current clients too.
-Features such as descriptive links, product and service categories and clean areas where your content can be easily found provides visitors with a good user experience.
+- Organization – If your website isn’t organized and user-friendly, you run the risk of losing not only prospective customers but current clients also.
+Things like descriptive URLs, product and service categories and sections where your content is grouped or linked together provides users with a good experience.

-- Compelling Website – Users stay longer on sites that are user friendly, easy to navigate, and that provide them with stimulating options.
-This means striking a balance between attractive, modern web design and compelling content that engages your users.
-For example, draw attention to links pointing to product pages with great images with well-written descriptions.
-This is effective and will help improve not only the user experience on your website, but also improve your sales and conversions.
+- Stimulating Features – Customers want websites that are user friendly, well organized, and that are eye-catching.
+This means aiming for a balance between attractive, modern web design and compelling web copy that engages your users.
+For example, draw attention to links that point to your product pages with beautiful photos or illustrations next to well-crafted descriptions.
+This can be very effective and can help you improve not just the user experience on your website, but also grow your sales and conversions.

-- Engaging Website – Another thing that helps to improve user experience on your site is providing interactive features that engage your visitors, such as features that let them\visitors leave comments, share, like, download and recommend your content, interact with your staff via a responsive helpdesk, support forum, live chat, schedule appointments, make reservations, etc … Additionally, you want users to browse quickly within your site and access your information without waiting around for pages to load, so site loading optimization is important.
+- Engaging Features – Another area that helps customers want to stay longer on your website is providing interactive features that engage your visitors, such as the ability to leave comments, share, like, download and recommend your content, interact with your support staff via a responsive help desk, support forum, live chat, schedule appointments, make reservations, etc … You also want users to navigate quickly within your site and access your information without waiting around for pages to load, so site loading optimization is important.

-As the above shows, there are many areas that can lead to a poor user experience and impact your business success online.
-If your website is poorly designed, you run the serious risk of not only losing prospective paying customers but also some of existing clients too.
+As the above shows, there are many areas that can contribute to a poor user experience and impact your business results online.
+If your site isn’t designed in a user-friendly way, you run the risk of not only losing prospective clients but also your existing customers as well.

-Now … what if you have arrived here because you have an existing site with design issues that you feel may be affecting your business?
+Now … what if you have arrived here because you have an existing site with design problems that you feel are affecting your business?

-First, be aware that getting problems addressed on an existing website can take time and can be quite costly depending on the problem and what kind of site you currently own, especially if it requires modifying web code extensively.
+First, be aware that getting problems corrected on an existing site can take some time and can also be quite costly depending on the problem and what kind of site you currently operate, especially if what needs doing requires extensive coding.

-If you are currently considering getting a new website built or upgrading an existing website, then we recommend that you consider building or redesigning your website with WordPress.
+If you are currently considering getting a new website developed or redeveloping an existing website, then we suggest that you consider choosing the WordPress content publishing platform.

-We currently publish more information about the benefits and advantages of the WordPress web content publishing platform on this site, but here are just a few key points to keep in mind about why you should use WordPress:
+We currently publish more posts about WordPress on this site, but here are just a few things to keep in mind about why you should seriously choose WordPress:

-WordPress themes are unique website design template systems that let you easily modify the look and feel of your entire website without touching the site’s content and changing the underlying software.
+WP themes are unique website design template systems that let you immediately modify the look of your site with the click of a mouse button.

-There are literally thousands of professional looking themes built for WordPress available that you can install on your site.
-Many of these are either free of charge, or can be purchased for a relatively inexpensive cost, saving you hundreds, even thousands of dollars on the cost of web design.
+There are literally thousands of professional looking themes available that can be easily downloaded.
+Many themes are either free of charge, or can be purchased for a relatively inexpensive cost, saving you hundreds of dollars on the cost of website design.

-Most themes nowadays are fully responsive and provide users with flexible and customizable options for changing your site’s design such as color, elements like menus, headers, footers and typography, layouts and more.
-This is just one of the many things that make WordPress such a great tool for helping you achieve a design for your website that ultimately helps to improve your business.
+Most themes for WordPress are responsive and provide users with flexible and customizable options for changing your website’s design such as color, template elements like headers and footers, page layouts and more.
+Themes are just one of the many things that make WordPress such a powerful tool for helping you create a design for your website that ultimately works for your business.

 Learn about WP themes here:

-Another compelling reason to build your site using the WordPress content management platform is that WordPress gives website owners expandable features through add-on applications called “plugins.”
+Another compelling reason to choose the WP CMS is that WordPress provides site owners with almost unlimited functionality through add-on applications called “plugins.”

-Plugins, like WordPress themes, integrate easily with your website to provide you with almost unlimited new features.
+Plugins, like themes, integrate with your website to provide you with almost unlimited new features and functionality.

-Earlier in this post we looked at areas like subpar functionality and feature limitations as part of the reason why a poorly constructed web site can lose you business.
+Earlier we looked at issues in areas like subpar functionality and feature limitations as part of the reason why a poorly built web site could lose you prospective buyers.

-Plugins can help you overcome these problems quite inexpensively.
-If there is a functionality that needs to be integrated with your site, just install a WordPress plugin that will get things done.
+WordPress plugins can help you overcome these issues and limitations quite inexpensively.
+If there is a feature that needs to be added to your site, just install a plugin that gets the job done.

-Want a plugin that will let you know about any problems detected with your site such as hyperlinks not working, audios not playing, images that aren’t showing or even alert you if your whole web site is down?
-No problems … there are plugins that can help you fix that, or let you know about problems so you can take immediate corrective action!
+Need a plugin that will let you know about any issues with your website such as hyperlinks not working, videos not streaming, pictures that aren’t displaying or even tell you if your entire website has gone down?
+No problems … there are WP plugins that can help you fix that, or let you know about problems so you can correct these immediately!

-Want a plugin that will turn your site into an online store or provide you with a complete e-commerce solution?
+Need a plugin that will let you turn your website into an online store or provide you with a complete e-commerce solution?
 Again, no problem!
-There are several inexpensive and easy-to-use WordPress plugins that will help you sell goods or services on your site and provide your visitors with full e-commerce features that allow them to easily choose and add items to a cart, use discount codes, purchase using credit card or PayPal, receive purchase notifications, invoices and confirmations, etc.
+There are several plugins that will help you sell goods or services online and provide your customers with full e-commerce functionality that allow them to select and add items to a cart, enter coupons, complete their purchases using credit card or PayPal, receive purchase notifications, invoices and confirmations, etc.

-And just like themes, there are literally thousands of great plugins that you can install on your site at $0 cost, or are extremely well priced and will save you hundreds of dollars on the cost of website development.
+And just like WordPress themes, there are literally thousands of fantastic plugins that can be downloaded free of charge, or that are extremely affordable and will save you hundreds, even thousands of dollars on the cost of web development.

 You can learn more about plugins here:

-In addition to being able to address issues caused by a poorly-built website, WordPress can also help you create a great user experience for website visitors.
+In addition to being able to correct issues caused by a poorly-designed web site, WordPress can also help you create a great user experience for customers.

-WordPress provides beautiful, professional and exciting themes that cover all kinds of uses and functional plugins that allow customers to contact, engage and interact online with you.
-With the right combination of a WordPress website, WordPress themes and plugins, plus great content, you can create a rich user experience that will keep users returning again and again.
+WordPress provides beautifully-designed and exciting themes that cover all needs and uses and applications and feature-rich plugins that allow site visitors to contact, engage and interact with you.
+With the right combination of a WordPress-powered website, WordPress themes, plugins and great content, you can create a very rich and engaging user experience that will keep users coming back again and again.

-As we’ve previously stated, consumers nowadays do extensive research online before making a purchasing decision.
-If your website isn’t designed with a focus on the customer, consumers will not return and simply move on to another business that does offer them a better website.
+As we’ve previously stated, consumers do extensive research online before they make a purchasing decision.
+If your website isn’t designed with customers in mind, these consumers will simply move on to another business that does offer them a better website.

-Hopefully, now you have a better understanding of issues that can affect your website and how WordPress can help you grow your business business online.
-To learn more about using WordPress for a business web site please see our related posts section.
+Hopefully, this post has given you a better understanding of issues that can affect your web site and how WordPress can help you build a better online.
+To learn more about the benefits of using WordPress please see our related posts section.